natalie11/tUbeNet/README.md

 * downsample_factor - factor by which images are downsampled in x and y dimensions, set to 1 if not downsampling
 * pad_array - size images are padded up to, set to None is not padding
 * val_fraction - fraction of data to hold back for validation
-* crop - set to 'True' to crop background containing no labelled vessels, otherwise ‘False’
+* crop - set to 'True' to crop background containing no labelled vessels, otherwise â€˜Falseâ€™
 * path - path to directory containing data to be processed
 * image_filename - filename of image data
 * label_filename - filename of label data, set to None if not using labels